mb720/pretengineer/_posts/2013-10-01-open-sourcing-small-victories.md

 ---

 Small Victories is a web app that makes a website from your Dropbox folder.
 It was moderately successful after launch and has since stagnated.
+If you've ever read about some project and thought, agh, "Yet-Another-X", we made one of those (kinda – read on).

-If you've ever read about some project and thought, agh, "Yet-Another-X" – we made one of those (kinda – see below).
-"Yet Another Dropbox Folder to Website" app.
+It was a "Yet Another Dropbox Folder to Website" japp.
 We thought it was cool at the time – and still do, of course – but we've been distracted by other things and it's just been hanging out.